QuadSpinner/Gaea-Docs/source/Guide/00-Getting-Started/0-Installing-Gaea.md

 #### Production Ready

 Production Ready builds are stable and thoroughly tested both by the QA team and regular users.
-They are released once or twice every month.
+They are released 1-2 times each month.

 Bleeding Edge features are rolled into these builds slowly, once they undergo thorough testing.

 #### Bleeding Edge

-Bleeding Edge builds are released once or several times per cycle.
+Bleeding Edge builds are released 1 or more times per cycle.
 They are mostly stable, but not fully ready for production.

-You get to try new features as they are added and provide feedback very early so we can modify them to your satisfaction.
+You get to try new features as they are added and provide early feedback, so we can modify them to your satisfaction.

 #### Install Side-by-side